The Biggest SEO Time Wasters – Guide To Beginners

 Long-term vs. short-term SEO strategy

 With all the recent buzz around the latest Google update, many webmasters are running in circles about their drops in rankings.
-Sites that were at the top of search engine rankings are nowhere to be found, bad news for those who were dependent on Google for bringing the traffic.
+Sites that were at the top of search engine rankings are nowhere to be found, which is bad news for those who were dependent on Google to bring the traffic.

-Online rank-checking tools are experiencing their peaks, and forums specialized in SEO, web mastering and internet marketing are bombarded with questions and speculations.
-I have myself wasted too much time checking ranks over and over, waiting for the stabilization of the whole situation, checking forums and listening to other people’s opinions about what is going on.
-I was almost tempted to analyze the changes and try to implement the findings on my web to gain back the positions lost.
+Online rank-checking tools are experiencing their peaks, and forums specialized in SEO, web mastering, and internet marketing are bombarded with questions and speculations.
+I have wasted too much time checking ranks over and over, waiting for the stabilization of the whole situation, checking forums, and listening to other people’s opinions about what is going on.
+I was almost tempted to analyze the changes and implement the findings on my web to gain back the lost positions.

-That would be however an example of time-wasting at its worst.
+However, that would be an example of time-wasting at its worst.
 A long time ago, I decided I would follow a long-term strategy, doing the things I think will work in the long term.
-Departing from a long-term strategy because of some short-term and probably temporary changes were the worst thing I could have done.
-As soon as Google results will stabilize, or as soon as after the next update, I might be in the same situation again, wasting more hours, maybe even having to back roll the changes done previously.
+Departing from a long-term strategy because of some short-term and probably temporary changes was the worst thing I could have done.
+As soon as Google results stabilize, or as soon as after the next update, I might be in the same situation again, wasting more hours and maybe even having to backroll the changes done previously.

-What is the long-term strategy you ask?
+What is the long-term strategy, you ask?
 To have the best website in my field.
-Maybe it does not have the most links, maybe it does not have the links from proper neighbourhoods, and maybe it is missing this and that.
-Nevertheless, it is the best and most comprehensive site in my niche and I know Google will display it at the top eventually.
-I do not know if it will be with the next update, or in six months, but in the meanwhile, I am working on the further development of the web content-wise.
-I know Google and I have the same goal.
+Maybe it does not have the most links, maybe it does not have the links from proper neighbourhoods, and perhaps it is missing this and that.
+Nevertheless, it is the best and most comprehensive site in my niche, and I know Google will eventually display it at the top.
+I do not know if it will be with the next update or in six months, but in the meantime, I am working on further developing the web content.
+I know Google, and I have the same goal.
 To have the best site listed at the top.
-I am doing my best to keep it the top site and Google is doing its best to eventually find out and display it in the top five where it belongs.
+I am doing my best to keep it on the top site, and Google is doing its best to eventually find out and display it in the top five where it belongs.